 This means communities and individuals are able to adapt as circumstances change.

 Many people expect to have a more active role in decision-making when decisions affect their wellbeing, their home, community or area of interest.

 This involvement in decision-making is an integral part of creating strong, sustainable and cohesive communities.
 Volunteers, and the organisations that support them, also play a vital role in enabling participation in local action and decision-making.

+Supporting local leadership is a key way to support communities in decision-making.
 Local leadership requires a more locally-centric approach, increasing the range and quality of relationships and developing a better understanding of local aspirations and needs.